simpleframeworks/jobsd/README.md

 ## Quick Example

-Announce the time every hour on the hour.
+Announce the time every minute on the minute.

 ```go